totvslabs/samples-mobile/README.md

 # Deep Linking for Android

-Android app created to simulate the sending/receiving of data using the Deep Linking.
+Android app created to sending/receiving data using the Deep Linking.

 ## Requirements